 Though our comprehensive Writing Program and focused Essay Writing Tutorial provide students with the skills they need to improve their writing and master academic coursework, sometimes their schedules don’t allow for extensive training.
 For students who are already proficient in writing or have limited time availability and only require basic essay editing and revision, our Essay Editing service is for you.

 The essay is an important part of the application process for both private schools and colleges.
-Admissions people want to get to know students on a more personal level; they want them to share their ideas, their goals, their triumphs, and sometimes their agonies.
+Admission officers want to get to know students on a more personal level; they want them to share their ideas, their goals, their triumphs, and sometimes their agonies.
 In short, the application essay let’s admissions people see the “real” you that’s behind the application!

 What you write about yourself or how you answer school-specific questions gives admissions people further insight into the type of student you are and whether or not you have a good chance for success.
 Will you fit in with their existing community?